laltman2/CATCH/training/HowToTrain.md

 * nframes_eval: number of evaluation frames
 * overwrite: option to write over training data if it already exists in the specified location
 * delete_files_after_training: option to remove training data once training is complete

+2. (Optional) Set class definitions: Classify.py

+If your Localizer has only one class or label, skip this step.
+If you are creating a multi-class Localizer, you will need to set a definition